Exploring the Black Hills of South Dakota in the Winter

 Mount Rushmore National Memorial

-Despite the government shutdown, Mount Rushmore NM remained open thanks to Xanterra, the concessionaire which operates the parking area, etc. Despite several of the facilities being closed, we were able to see the monument and get some great pictures.
+Despite the government shutdown, Mount Rushmore National Memorial remained open thanks to Xanterra, the concessionaire that operates the parking area, etc. Despite several of the facilities being closed, we were able to see the monument and get some great pictures.

 The entrance to Mt.
 Rushmore